2020 BMW 7-Series leaked: Distinctive styling on the menu for flagship sedan

 A photo posted to the Twitter account @StanRudman reveals the face of the heavily updated car, which takes on a much more distinctive look than the current model, often criticized for its overly conservative design.

-The updates represent a mid-cycle update for the BMW flagship, which was launched in its current guise for 2016.
+The updates represent a mid-cycle refresh for the BMW flagship, which was launched in its current guise for 2016.
 The updated model is expected in showrooms in the fall as a 2020 model.

 The 7-Series is one of the most dynamic and technologically advanced offerings in its class, but its predictable styling and drab interior leave a lot to be desired.
 This is a six-figure car once you add a few options, yet to the average onlooker it’s hard to distinguish from the lesser 5-Series.
 Thankfully, this won't be the case with the updated model, which sports new headlights, a new fascia design, and a bigger, more imposing grille.
 Spy shots suggest similarly radical changes will happen at the rear.